Emmanuel Church (Killingworth, Connecticut): Inside the church

 The church houses an organ built by the firm Karl Wilhelm Inc. of Mont-Saint-Hilaire, Quebec.
-In its design and construction, the organ is true to historic principles, dating back to the 17th Century.
+In its design and construction, the organ is true to historic principles, dating back to the seventeenth century.
 The free-standing self-contained case is made of white oak with hand-carved butternut pipe shades, which are gilded with 22 karat gold leaf.
 The natural keys are covered with ebony and the sharps are rosewood and plated with cow bone.
 There are 8 stops of metal pipes which are of tin-lead alloy, that provide an amazing versatility of sounds, from soft to bright and full.
 The Bourdon 16’ and 8’, played with the feet on the pedal board, are made of wood and are used to play the bass notes.
 There is a total of 636 pipes.

 The church also has a single stained glass window and a brass chandelier.